ray-project/ray/doc/source/rllib-training.rst

     # or simply get the last checkpoint (with highest "training_iteration")
     last_checkpoint = analysis.get_last_checkpoint()
+    # if there are multiple trials, select a specific trial or automatically
+    # choose the best one according to a given metric
+    last_checkpoint = analysis.get_last_checkpoint(
+        metric="episode_reward_mean", mode="max"
+    )

 Loading and restoring a trained agent from a checkpoint is simple: